Geogith/Crowdfunding-Marketing-Campaigns/README.md

 First, three conclusions could be drawn about Kickstarter campaigns?

 1.)
 Successful campaigns are seasonal.
 The best time of the year is late April - early May, according to the Pivot Chart Line Graph of months versus number of campaigns.
 2.)
-When I analyzed the data using a Stacked Column Pivot Chart based on category, theater campaigns had the most success.
-Music and Film & Video are the next successful campaigns, respectively.
+A Stacked Column Pivot Chart based on category, showed theater campaigns had the most success.
+Music, Film & Video were the next successful campaigns, respectively.
 3.)
-When I analyzed the data using a Stacked Column Pivot Chart based on sub-category, plays have the most success within the theater category.
+A Stacked Column Pivot Chart based on sub-category, showed plays have the most success within the theater category.

 Secondly, what are some limitations of this dataset?

 1.)
-I don’t know why projects are more successful during late April – Early May and seasonally-driven.
+Why projects are more successful during late April – Early May and seasonally-driven could not be determined.
 2.)
-I don’t know what makes a project successful other than funding.
+What makes a project successful other than funding could not be determined.
 3.)
-I don’t know why certain countries favor specific campaigns.
+Why certain countries favor specific campaigns could not be determined.